Ministry-of-Silly-Scripts/codewars-js-firstNonRepeated/NOTES.md

   - update package.json ✅
   - update code/test files ✅
 - domain description ✅
-- backlog
-- perform the 'canary' test just to check if the structure works
+- perform the 'canary' test just to check if the structure works ✅